-I find Henry Hill’s description of the situation is vague for two reasons.
-First, it doesn’t explain why the hit took place so long after the Batts incident.
-Secondly, unlike nearly every other planned hit in the movie, there is no direct justification for it.
+The small plothole I’ve recognized focuses on Henry Hill’s description of the situation.
+It’s simply too vague, leading to plenty of speculation by the viewer.
+First, his narration does little to explain why the hit took place so long after the Batts incident.
+Secondly, unlike every other planned hit in the movie, there is no direct justification for this one.
 Although it’s very clear to the audience, the mob bosses can only assume what we know to be true about the Billy Batts incident.

-This rather vague explanation leaves many unanswered questions for fans like myself.
-What were those other things Henry Hill alluded to that led to Tommy DeVito’s death?
+This rather vague explanation leaves many unanswered questions for fans of Goodfellas like myself.
+What were those “other things” Henry Hill alluded to that ultimately led to Tommy DeVito’s death?
 Why wasn’t Joe Pesci’s character whacked much earlier?
-Finally, what was the justification for the hit?
-I find the answers to these questions are also important for any die hard Goodfellas fan as in my view, the Billy Batts scene represents the fulcrum of the movie, something I’ll elaborate upon in a little bit.
+Finally, what was the justification for the hit on Tommy?
+I find the answers to these questions are also important for any die hard Goodfellas fan.
+In my view, the Billy Batts scene represents the fulcrum of the movie, something I’ll elaborate upon in a little bit.

-My own speculation is that Tommy’s character simply became too much of a liability for the mob.
+My speculation is that Tommy Devito simply became too much of a liability for the mob, which is why he had to go.
 During the first burial scene of Billy Batts, we are even offered some foreshadowing from Henry Hill’: “For most of the guys killing got to be accepted, murder was the only way that everyone stayed in line: You got out line you got whacked.
 Everybody knew the rules.”

 If you pay close attention you’ll also notice that Tommy’s character is the only one that both executes hits but also participates in unjustified killings.
-Consider, for example, the killing of the Spider character.
-One could also speculate that Jimmy Conway didn’t ask him to whack Maury, rather he was tired of his constant nagging about his cut for engineering the Lufthansa heist.
+Consider, the murder of the Spider character as an example.
+Furthermore, one could reasonably speculate that Jimmy Conway didn’t ask Tommy to whack Maury, rather he was simply tired of his constant nagging about his cut for engineering the Lufthansa heist.
 Finally, the restaurant owner in the beginning of the film even vents to Paulie about Tommy’s recklessness, another example of the film’s foreshadowing.

 Obviously, Paulie was well aware of Tommy’s reckless behavior, as he alludes to, yet the verbal warning in this scene shows that it was now on his mind.
-Perhaps all along he sensed that Jimmy and Henry knew about Batts but were covering for Tommy.
-Going out on a few limbs of speculation, if you recall, there were other characters in the Queens bar.
-It wouldn’t be such a stretch to have spoken to those who saw the verbal spat between Tommy and Batts before he disappeared and then put the facts together.
-The testimony of those witnesses would be more than enough evidence to justify a hit.
+Maybe he got word about what happened to Spider, which was a pointless killing.
+Although Henry notes that killings are common, they do end up being liabilities.
+Another thought is that perhaps all along Paulie sensed that Jimmy and Henry knew about Batts but were covering for Tommy.
+Going out on a few limbs of speculation, if you recall, there were other characters in the opening of Queens bar scene.
+It wouldn’t be such a stretch for Paulie to have spoken to those who were also there.
+After all, when Paulie first confronts Henry about the incident, he mentioned that people were asking about Batts.
+Those who were asking may very well have been the other bar patrons who saw the verbal spat between Tommy and Batts.
+The testimony of those witnesses along with Tommy Devito’s increasing violent and unpredictable behavior, those “other things” would be more than enough evidence to justify a hit.

 Was Jimmy Conway In On Tommy DeVito’s Murder?

 A theory I’ve seen on some message boards and forums is that Jimmy Conway wanted Tommy dead and tipped off the mob about Billy Batts.
 Based on the evidence we see in the movie, I don’t think Jimmy Conway tipped off the mob about Tommy in order to silence him about the Lufthansa heist.
-As Henry points out, Tommy was the closest they would ever get to being made men themselves, offering them even more protection than before.
-It’s also worth noting that Tommy wasn’t even part of the Lufthansa heist himself although he did help in the clean up.
-I also believe Jimmy’s feelings about Tommy’s death were not just an act.
-Logically, there wouldn’t really be a reason for Jimmy to hide his feelings about Tommy’s death from Henry, especially given their long past together.
+As Henry points out, Tommy was the closest they would ever get to being made men themselves, offering them even more protection than they had before.
+I also believe Jimmy’s reaction to Tommy’s was genuine and not some act put on to just to convince Henry.
+Logically, there wouldn’t really be a reason for Jimmy to feign despair over Tommy’s death from Henry, especially given their long past together.